spences10/blog.scottspence.me/posts/2018/2018-12-31-your-own-api-with-gatsby/index.md

 Let's not try to get too cynical here but let's just get it out there to start with.
 Technical recruitment is fucked!

-Let's call it job hunting fatigue, as we as developers have fatigues in other areas, but this isn't one of our own making.
+Let's call it job hunting/finding talent fatigue, as we as developers have fatigues in other areas, but this isn't one of our own making.

 Starting out your job hunt getting your CV out there will generate a lot of calls where the most irrelevant keyword on your CV will